German election: With no clear frontrunner, candidates make their final pitches | DW | 24.09.2021

 Laschet, who may be leading his center-right Union bloc to its worst result ever, is relying on its conservative base to turn out on Sunday to stop the center-left surge and give him a fighting chance at forming a coalition government.
 Yet his party's support for him has long been lukewarm, despite winning both the leadership and chancellor candidate contests earlier this year.

+"We will turn the game around on Sunday evening, catch the SPD and be the number one in Germany," he said.

-Söder warned against voting for the pro-free market Free Democrats (FDP), Laschet's favorite coalition partner.
-Söder alleged that one could already feel the "most immoral vibrations" between SPD chancellor candidate Olaf Scholz and FDP leader Christian Lindner, alluding to Lindner's alleged ambition to become Finance Minister in a new government.
+Söder warned against voting for the pro-free market Free Democrats (FDP), Laschet's favored coalition partner.
+Söder alleged that one could already feel the "most immoral vibrations" between the SPD's Scholz and FDP leader Christian Lindner, alluding to Lindner's alleged ambition to become finance minister in a new government.

 Söder received a boisterous standing ovation from an audience at long beer hall tables covered in white tablecloths.
 There were plenty of trademark Bavarian beer mugs and pretzels to go around.